muzgash/kpr/README.md

 There is no sure way to tell the numbers coming in advance;
-therefore a person or agent goes (deems it worth going) if he expects fewer than 60 to show up or stays home if he expectsmore than 60 to go.
+therefore a person or agent goes (deems it worth going) if he expects fewer than 60 to show up or stays home if he expects more than 60 to go.
 Choices are unaffected by previous visits; there is no collusion or prior communication among the agents; and the only information available is the numbers who camein past weeks.
 (The problemwas inspiredby the bar El Farol in Santa Fe which offers Irish music on Thursday nights; but the reader may recognize it as applying to noontime lunch-room crowding, and to other commons or coordination problems with limits to desired coordination.)
 Of interest is the dynamics of the numbers attending from week to week."